Escape of Charles II: Boscobel, and attempt to escape to Wales

 At White Ladies, the King was met by George Pendrell.
 He contacted his brother Richard who farmed at Hobbal Grange, near Tong.
 Together, they disguised the King as a farm labourer, "in leather doublet, a pair of green breeches and a jump-coat ... of the same green, ... an old grey greasy hat without a lining [and] a noggen shirt, of the coarsest linen"; and Richard cut the King's hair, leaving it short on top but long at the sides.
 However, it was now felt that it would be safer for the King to travel almost alone and so all his followers, apart from Lord Wilmot, were persuaded to leave.

 At dawn and in pouring rain, Charles was moved out of White Ladies into the nearby Spring Coppice on the estate, hiding there with Richard Pendrell.
 Shortly afterwards, a company of local militia stopped at White Ladies asking if the King had been seen.
 The soldiers were told he had journeyed on some time before; convinced, they passed on, but were seen by Charles as they rode by.
 Charles recalled: "In this wood I stayed all day without meat or drink and by great fortune it rained all the time which hindered them, as I believe, from coming into the wood to search for men that might be fled there".

 The Pendrells taught Charles how to speak with a local accent and how to walk like a labourer.
 They explained they knew no way to safely get him to London, but that they knew of a Francis Wolfe who lived near the River Severn, and whose house, Madeley Court, had several hiding places.
-After dark, Richard Pendrell took Charles to Hobball Grange, where he had a meal and then immediately set off for Madeley, hoping eventually to cross the River Severn into Wales where the Royalists had strong support.
+After dark, Richard Pendrell took Charles to Hobball Grange, where he had a meal, then immediately set off for Madeley, hoping to cross the River Severn into Wales where the Royalists had strong support.
 At Evelith Mill, they were challenged by the local miller and the pair fled, though it later transpired that the miller was himself a Royalist who was hiding some members of the defeated army.
 Charles and Richard arrived at Madeley Court close to midnight on 5 September.

 At Madeley, Wolfe told Richard and the King that his house was no longer safe, but he provided a barn for Charles to hide in while Richard and Wolfe scouted the Severn crossings.
-They found that the river was very closely guarded, and Charles and Richard were forced to return to Boscobel, wading through a stream along the way and stopping at White Ladies where they learned Lord Wilmot was safe at nearby Moseley Hall.
-Progress was greatly hampered by Charles' sore and bleeding feet, the shoes that had been provided for him being of coarse leather and far too small.
+They found that the river was closely guarded, and Charles and Richard were forced to return to Boscobel, wading through a stream along the way and stopping at White Ladies where they learned Lord Wilmot was safe at nearby Moseley Hall.
+Progress was hampered by Charles' sore and bleeding feet, the shoes that had been provided for him being of coarse leather and far too small.
 They reached Boscobel House at close to 3 in the morning of 6 September, when Charles's feet were tended to.